fiendskull9/SpaceShooter/man/spaceshooter.1.md

 Here are the controls for the spaceship

-  * Move the spaceship with mous
+  * Move the spaceship with mouse
   * Fire with mouse left button
   * Pause the game with P
   * Take a screenshot with S